Maine Internet Radio Blog for November 27, 2020

 The link for our new online store is https://meinternetradio.itemorder.com.
 Show your support for Maine Internet Radio.
 Look super cool with apparel, including t-shirts and hats in various colors with the Maine Internet Radio logo.

 I’ve been hosting Mainely ’80s from noon – 6 pm on weekdays for a year now.
 It sure doesn’t seem like it.
 Time does fly when you’re having fun!

 Host, Bill DaButler, serves up the best alternative rock and other assorted appetizers.
 He is your Master of Ceremonies on the Cheese Radio Morning Show.
-Cheese and Chill plays the best acoustic rock and coffeehouse music all day on Saturday.
+Cheese and Chill play the best acoustic rock and coffeehouse music all day on Saturday.

 The best Christian music is on Sunday mornings.
 Plus, the new feature “Roots of Alt Rock,” airs at various times during the week.
-He added a lot of new songs a while back to the always evolving playlist.
+He added a lot of new songs a while back to the always-evolving playlist.
 Mix it all together, and you have Cheese Radio!

 Nice and Easy

 The newest station at Maine Internet Radio is hosted by Maine musician, music teacher, DJ, and music connoisseur, Brian Nadeau.
 You might know him from “The Nite Show” with Dan Cashman.
-Playing easy listening music, which is sorely needed in these times, Nice and Easy has filled a niche with both seasoned adults and those looking for good music.
+Playing easy listening music, which is sorely needed in these times, Nice and Easy filled a niche with both seasoned adults and those looking for good music.

 Brian’s audience is so faithful and committed.
 They are stewards of the well-being of the station.
 A recent example was when the station experienced technical difficulties and was knocked off the air.

 A great couple let Brian know almost immediately.
 The downtime was minimal.
 We love our listeners!